Contact Us for a Free Consultation (213) 542-0979

 Keeping Emotions Out of Solving Criminal Defense Problems

-I can't tell you how many times I've seen clients act from emotions when deciding how to deal with their particular case.
+I can't tell you how often I've seen clients act from emotions when deciding how to deal with their particular case.

-A lot of people ask me, what do you think?
+A lot of people ask me what I think.
 Should I take the case to trial?
 I give the same answer every time.
-If you did something wrong and there's evidence against you, we should probably try to work out a deal.
+If you did something wrong and there's evidence against you, we should try to work out a deal.

-If on the other hand, you're innocent and you didn't do anything wrong, then we should take the case to trial.
-That's the same thing I say and I think it's a pretty basic policy, but sometimes people will get emotional.
+If, on the other hand, you're innocent and you didn't do anything wrong, then we should take the case to trial.
+That's the same thing I say, and I think it's a pretty basic policy, but sometimes people get emotional.
 They'll get angry.
 They'll get scared.

-Whatever the case may be and then they'll start making foolish decisions based on emotion.
-The way that I evaluate cases is from a neutral standpoint.
+Whatever the case may be, they'll start making foolish decisions based on emotion.
+I evaluate cases from a neutral standpoint.

 I'm going to look at the prosecution's evidence.
 I'm going to look at the defense evidence.
 I'm going to talk to you.
-I'm going to talk to the prosecutor.
+I'm going to speak to the prosecutor.

-I may even talk to the judge, and then I'm going to use my 30 years of experience to help you decide what the best course of action is.
+I may even talk to the judge, and then I'll use my 30 years of experience to help you decide on the best course of action.

 Common Sense Dictated by Evidence

 But we're not going to act from emotion.
-We're going to act from common sense that is dictated by the situation that we find ourselves in.
+We're going to act from common sense, which is dictated by our situation.

 • what is the best possible resolution we can get in this case?